RvRproduct/Magic_8_ball/README.md

 # Overview
 This Application is Called Magic_8_Ball
 This is a mobile application made with using Android Studio and the programming language Kotlin.
-The goal of this project was to develop a fun a and simple add while taking advantage of muiliple views.
+The goal of this project was to develop a fun a and simple app while taking advantage of muiliple views.
 I wanted to make something that would be used atleast more than once.
 Which is where I got the idea to create a magic 8 ball app.